-When alcohol is being consumed at a gathering, (regardless of the number of people in attendance) no individuals under the age of 21 may consume alcohol.
+When alcohol is present at a gathering, (regardless of the number of people in attendance) no minors may be present.
 Students may not charge for admission.
 Alcohol may never be sold or in any direct or indirect manner conveyed for charge.

-Hosts of such gatherings may be held responsible for any violation(s) of University policy on the part of those in attendance.
+Hosts of such gatherings will be held responsible for any violation(s) of College policy on the part of those in attendance.
 Further, hosts must be aware of the personal liability they assume under Massachusetts law.
 Finally, all members of a room/apartment, present or not, may be documented and addressed through the conduct process in response to any possible violation of policy related to the gathering.